iredmail/docs/en_US/iredadmin/2-iredadmin-pro.restful.api.md

     `employeeid` | User ID (or Employee Number) | `employeeid=My Employee ID` `transport` | Transport program | `transport=dovecot`
     `forwarding` | Per-user mail forwarding.
 Multiple addresses must be separated by comma.
 To save an email copy in mailbox, add original email address as one of forwarding addresses. | `forwarding=user1@domain.com,user2@domain.com,user3@domain.com`
     `aliases` | Per-user alias addresses.
 Multiple addresses must be separated by comma.
-If empty, all per-user alias addresses owned by this user will be removed.
-Conflicts with parameter `addAlias` and `removeAlias`. | `aliases=user1@domain.com,user2@domain.com,user3@domain.com`
+If empty, all per-user alias addresses owned by this user will be removed. __If given addresses exist on system before this assignment, they won't be assigned to the user.__ Conflicts with parameter `addAlias` and `removeAlias`. | `aliases=user1@domain.com,user2@domain.com,user3@domain.com`
     `addAlias` | Add new per-user alias addresses.
 Multiple addresses must be separated by comma.
 Conflicts with parameter `aliases`. | `aliases=user1@domain.com,user2@domain.com,user3@domain.com`
     `removeAlias` | Remove existing per-user alias addresses.
 Multiple addresses must be separated by comma.
 Conflicts with parameter `aliases`. | `aliases=user1@domain.com,user2@domain.com,user3@domain.com`